Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Best for: Hunting, wilderness camping

-The TMS Portable Military Camping Wood Stove has a heavy and stable alloy steel body.
-At less than 25 pounds, it’s still not too big to carry around but ample enough to heat a large tent.
+At just under 25 pounds, it’s not too big to carry around but ample enough to heat a large tent.

 Although its cylindrical body prevents it from having a flat cooktop, it has cooking tubes running along either side.

-You can fill these with potatoes for baking or meat and vegetables wrapped in foil.
+Fill these with potatoes for baking or meat and vegetables wrapped in foil.
 Then, sit back and let the stove do the work for you.

 PROS